alessandrozamberletti/ansix9242004/README.md

 # IFSF Security Fields Processor

-Compute security fields for IFSF standard (ISO 8583) financial transaction messages under ANSI X9.24 version 2004 and ANSI X9.24 2009 encryption schemes.
+Compute security fields for IFSF Host-to-Host Interface financial transaction messages under ANSI X9.24 version 2004 and ANSI X9.24 2009 encryption schemes.
+IFSF Host-to-Host standard in an adaption of ISO 8583, mainly devised for fuel payment transactions but also used in several other applications.

 The following fields can be calculated/parsed:
-- Personal Identification Number (DE-52);
+- Personal Identification Number **DE-52**;
-- Encrypted sensitive data (DE-127);
+- Encrypted sensitive data **DE-127**;
-- Message authentication code (DE-64, DE-128).
+- Message authentication code **DE-64**, **DE-128**.

-To ease handling of field DE-52, utility methods to build and parse ISO 9564-1 Format 0 PIN blocks are provided.
+To ease handling of field **DE-52**, utility methods to build and parse ISO 9564-1 Format 0 PIN blocks are provided.

-Formatting sensitive data in TLV format, hashing of the message for which MAC has to be computed, and padding (using ether ISO-9797-1 method 1 or ISO-9797-1 method 2) are not in the scope of this library.
+Formatting sensitive data in TLV format, hashing of the message for which ISO-9797-1 MAC has to be computed, and padding (using ether method 1 or method 2) are not in the scope of this library.

 The library should only be used for testing purposes as it does not provide any sort of security.